THE ONLY APA ACCREDITED COMBINED PH.D. PROGRAM IN FLORIDA

 - A bachelor’s degree with at least a 3.0 GPA – An earned bachelor’s degree from a regionally accredited U.S. institution, or a comparable degree from an international institution, with a minimum 3.0 (on a 4.0 scale) grade point average (GPA) in all coursework attempted while registered as an upper-division undergraduate student working towards a bachelor’s degree, OR a graduate degree with at least a 3.5 GPA – An earned graduate degree from a regionally accredited U.S. institution, or a comparable degree from an international institution, with a minimum 3.5 (on a 4.0 scale) grade point average (GPA).

-- GRE test scores – Official test results are required from the General Test of the Graduate Record Examination (GRE).
+- For those who do not meet the criteria, Official test results are required from the General Test of the Graduate Record Examination (GRE).
 The Educational Testing Service (ETS) does not retain scores for longer than five years.
 If your test scores are older than five years, you may have to retake the test to have official scores sent directly to FSU from the testing agency.
 If you have the official report that was mailed to your home address for older scores, then FSU will accept that report.
 The FSU Institution Code is 5219.
+Target Scores for our program: Verbal – 150 or above, Quantitative – 148 or above, Analytical – 4.0 or above

 - Language proficiency test (international students only)– FSU accepts scores from TOEFL (minimum 80), IELTS (minimum 6.5), MELAB (minimum 77), Cambridge C1 Advanced Level (minimum 180), Michigan Language Assessment (minimum 55), and Duolingo (minimum 120)